itsalanthomas/CTI-healthcare/README.md

 Year

-Preprocessing included:
+Preprocessing Steps:

-Handling missing/null values
+Handled missing and null values

-Ensuring appropriate data types for modeling
+Converted columns to appropriate data types for analysis and modeling

 📊 Exploratory Data Analysis
-Two main visualizations were created:
+Two core visualizations were created to examine trends:

-Heatmap:
+Heatmap
-Visualizing the number of healthcare breaches per state and year
+Number of healthcare breaches by state and year
+📎 heatmap.png

-Pie Chart:
+Pie Chart
-Showing the distribution of Covered Entity Types involved in breaches
+Distribution of Covered Entity Types involved in breaches 📎 pie_chart.png

 🤖 Predictive Modeling
-A regression model was trained to predict the number of individuals affected by a breach using:
+A regression model was built to predict the number of individuals affected by a breach using:

-Features: State, Covered Entity Type, Type of Breach, and Year
+Features: State, Covered Entity Type, Type of Breach, Year

 Target: Individuals Affected (log-transformed)

-Model: XGBRegressor
+Model Used: XGBRegressor

-Metrics:
+Performance Metrics:

 MSE: 2.24